nomad-coe/ARISE/README.md

 ------------------
 Installation
 ------------------
-Clone this repositoyr, cd into ARISE and execute
+Clone this repository, cd into ARISE and execute

     pip install -e .